 In May 2016, we entered into an agreement with Kastle under which Kastle acquired the global rights to develop and commercialize Kynamro.
 Kynamro is approved in the United States for use in patients with homozygous familial hypercholesterolemia to reduce low density lipoprotein-cholesterol, apolipoprotein B, total cholesterol and non-high density lipoprotein-cholesterol as an adjunct to lipid lowering medications and diet.
 Under the terms of the agreement, we are eligible to receive up to \$95 million, which includes the \$15 million up-front payment we received in May 2016, a \$10 million payment in May 2019 and up to \$70 million in sales milestones.
 Beginning in 2017, we are eligible to earn tiered royalties on global sales of Kynamro that average in the mid to low teens.
 In addition, we also received a 10 percent common equity position in Kastle.
 Because realization of our equity position is uncertain, we recorded a full valuation allowance.
 Sanofi Genzyme will earn a three percent royalty on sales of Kynamro and three percent of non-royalty cash payments we receive from Kastle.

-During the three and six months ended June 30, 2016, we earned revenue of \$15 million from our relationship with Kastle, which represented 39 percent and 20 percent of our total revenue for those periods, respectively.
+During the nine months ended September 30, 2016, we earned revenue of \$15 million from our relationship with Kastle, which represented eight percent of our total revenue for that period.

 7. Segment Information and Concentration of Business Risk